jamesr1775/Sorting-Visualiser/README.md

 ## Features
 ### Home Page
 1. The site logo will be at the top of the page and link back/ refresh the home page.
+2. Upon visiting the site, the user will be presented with a visual tutorial that explains the bar chart and controls available to them.
-2. There will be a menu bar that controls the bar chart generation, the array size, algorithm speed, sorting algorithm type, starting and stopping the algorithm.
+3. There will be a menu bar that controls the bar chart generation, the array size, algorithm speed, sorting algorithm type, starting and stopping the algorithm.
-3. The bar chart will be responsive to different screen sizes and adjust the width of the bars based on screen size.
+4. The bar chart will be responsive to different screen sizes and adjust the width of the bars based on screen size.
-4. The algorithm should display the steps it takes visually.
+5. The algorithm should display the steps it takes visually.
-5. A user can pause and adjust the speed of the algorithm.
+6. A user can pause and adjust the speed of the algorithm.
 ### Algorithm Code and Explanation
 1. When an algorithm is selected, easy to understand, clean code will be presented to the user underneath the bar chart graph.
 2. The code will be syntaxed and have familiar highlights to that of IDE's so it looks pleasing and makes it easier to read.